fredrik-hammar/Getting-and-Cleaning-Data-Course-Project/README.md

     - [ ] Transformations
     - [ ] Other work
 - [ ] [`run_analysis.R`](run_analysis.R)
+  - [x] Download data set
-  - [ ] Merge the training and the test sets
+  - [x] Merge the training and the test sets
-  - [ ] Extract the measurements on the mean and standard deviation for each measurement
+  - [x] Extract the measurements on the mean and standard deviation for each measurement
   - [ ] Give descriptive names to the activities in the data set
   - [ ] Labels the data set with descriptive variable names